cormullion/PhilipsHue.jl/README.md

 To access and control the bridge you need to know its IP address, and register and obtain a 'username' (a string of hex) which you can use in subsequent sessions.
 This approach replaces the old 'username' system which Philips has already deprecated and will remove soon.

+### If you haven't used your PhilipsHue bridge before

 For the very first run:

     using PhilipsHue